demidko/durov/README.md

-# Durov — Telegram database
+# Durov

-Telegram database.
-You need bot token and channel id.
+Telegram-based database.
+You need only bot token and channel id (where bot has all admin rights) to getting started.

-## Usage

-1. Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/service/generate) to use template.
-2. `App.kt` file is entry point.

 ## Build with Java